GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### LISP has assisted a number of our most gifted fellow humans in thinking previously impossible thoughts.
+> ### I never in my wildest dreams would have predicted the evolution of the Internet.
+And I never would’ve predicted the degree to which corporate influence over the Internet has changed its character over time.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts